 Theme Trumps Logic

-Rowling also confronts an ethical problem.
-Voldemort is the villain because he kills for pleasure and gain using the Avada Kedavra curse.
-Rowling’s challenge is how to have Harry defeat Voldemort without using the Avada Kedavra curse which would make Harry a killer too.
-(Aang faces the same dilemma in ‘Avatar: The Last Airbender’.)
+In addition to the logical problem of Harry-as-a-Horcrux, Rowling also confronts an ethical problem in the final novel.
+Rowling has cast Voldemort as the villain because he kills for pleasure and gain using the avada kedavra or instant death curse.
+Rowling’s challenge is how to have Harry defeat Voldemort without using the avada kedavra curse which would make Harry a killer too.
+(Aang faces a similar dilemma in ‘Avatar: The Last Airbender’.)

-Rowling’s first solution to the ethical problem is complex wandlore that enables Harry to use Draco’s wand to disarm Voldemort of the Elder Wand.
-She creates her own loophole in ‘Half-Blood Prince’ in order to short-circuit the all powerful Elder Wand, and conveniently prevents Harry from realizing this loophole until the series climax.
+Rowling’s first solution to the ethical problem is complex bit of wandlore that enables Harry to use Draco’s wand to disarm Voldemort of the Elder Wand.
+Having foreseen the problem, she creates this loophole in ‘Half-Blood Prince’ in order to short-circuit the all powerful Elder Wand.
+But the loophole also creates a small plot hole which she effectively kicks dirt over.
+Although Harry learns from Ollivander that vanquished wands will yield to the wand which dominated them in ‘Deathly Hallows’, Rowling delays Harry from connecting the dots until the moment of maximum dramatic impact – the series climax.

-Her second solution – retrofitting Harry’s use of the expelliarmus charm to cause Voldemort’s killing curse rebound upon him – is not as convincing.
-This approach allows Voldemort to essentially self-destruct while keeping Harry’s hands clean, and it works thematically… but not logically.
+Rowling’s second solution – retrofitting Harry’s use of the expelliarmus charm to cause Voldemort’s killing curse rebound upon him – is not as convincing.
+This approach allows Voldemort to essentially self-destruct while keeping Harry’s hands clean.
+This works thematically but not logically.
 A shield charm would be the logical choice, but Rowling prioritizes the thematic weight of the disarming spell Harry learns from Snape.

 Conclusion: Story Is More Important Than Magic